sindresorhus/awesome/readme.md

 - [Yew](https://github.com/jetli/awesome-yew#readme) - Rust framework inspired by Elm and React for creating multi-threaded frontend web apps with WebAssembly.
 - [Material-UI](https://github.com/nadunindunil/awesome-material-ui#readme) - Material Design React components for faster and easier web development.
 - [Building Blocks for Web Apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps#readme) - Standalone features to be integrated into web apps.
+- [Design systems](https://github.com/klaufel/awesome-design-system#readme) - An ever evolving collection of reusable components, guided by rules that ensure consistency and speed, by being the single source of truth for any product development.

 ## Back-End Development